quangxuan98765/Fraud-Detection/docs/TECHNICAL_DOCUMENTATION.md

 # Graph Database Fraud Detection System - Technical Documentation

 ## Introduction
 This document provides detailed technical documentation for the graph database-based fraud detection system implemented for the thesis "Exploring Graph Databases and Their Applications".
 The system utilizes Neo4j as the graph database platform and implements various graph algorithms to detect fraudulent financial transactions.
+The current implementation has been optimized for a dataset with 1.38% fraud prevalence, demonstrating the system's adaptability to different fraud patterns and rates.

 ## System Architecture